dgaydukov/cert-ocpjp11/files/ocpjp11.md

-mapping between logical and physical memory. so your program need not to care to work with main memory. so your program works with virtual memory just like with main memory, and in background os provide mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error also virtual memory gurantee that one program can't read from memory data from another program, otherwise program could hack each-other and cause trouble if you work with c/c++ and use pointers then 2 cases are possible:
+mapping between logical and physical memory. so your program need not to care to work with main memory. so your program works with virtual memory just like with main memory, and in background os provide mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
+VM (virtual memory) guarantee:
+* one program can't read from memory data from another program, otherwise program could hack each-other and cause trouble
+* more then one virtual address can refer to same physical address
+* virtual memory space can be larger then physical one, by using VM paging - also called swapping MMU (memory management unit)
+* called also PMMU (paged memory management unit) - cause works based on pages
+* perform transition of virtual memory addresses into physical addresses
+* divides virtual memory into pages each is power 2 (usually in KB)
+* paging - the process to write data from physical memory into disk, so RAM acts as cache to main memory if you work with c/c++ and use pointers then 2 cases are possible:
 * if you running your program in os like windows/linux - for sure you are using virtual memory address space
 * if you run your program without os or you are writing ok kernel - then you would access physical memory directly